 Start online.
 Visit websites like Quora that allow people to ask questions about different industries.
 Find out what issues keep coming up and brainstorm potential projects that could provide useful resource to solve common problems.

 Sometimes, all that’s needed to create an innovative pitch is to find a new angle for something that’s been redone multiple times.

 For instance, there are plenty of blog posts advising job seekers on how to answer questions during a job interview.
 But there aren’t as many articles that focus on the questions job seekers should ask the interviewer during the meeting.
-Realizing this, I pitched an article on “Questions to Ask Your Freelance Client During a Job Interview” and got the okay from my editors at Hectic.
+Realizing this, I pitched an article on “Questions to Ask Your Freelance Client During a Job Interview” and got the okay from my editors at Moxie.

 No matter how creative your ideas may be, they still need to fit within the framework of your client’s business plan.
 A blog post on the best ways to get in shape at age forty might attract attention, but if the website you’re pitching it to is aimed at twenty-year-old readers, it won’t fit its theme.